 - A photocopy of your passport or identity card.

 If you are arriving by plane, at Zaventem airport, then you should take the train to Gare du Midi, the main station in Brussels.
 The trains leave roughly every thirty minutes and the journey takes half an hour.
 If you are arriving by train, it is almost certain your train will also stop at Gare du Midi.

-Delta station is on the campus of the university.
-The maths department is in building NO. Here is a link to a map of the campus with both Delta metro and building NO marked.
-The differential geometry group is on the 7th floor and I can normally be found there in my office, O.7.112.
+Delta station is on the same campus as the maths department.
+The department is in building NO, the differential geometry group is on the 7th floor and I can normally be found there in my office, O.7.112.
+Here is a link to a map of the campus with both Delta metro and building NO marked.